Software Development

 Select case studies:

-• VoloBank is a Netherlands-based fintech company that tasked Limeup with the development of a web application with accessibility for all age groups.
+• VoloBank is a Netherlands-based fintech company that tasked Limeup with developing a web application accessible to all age groups.
 It received a solution with core features for account and payment management, easy funds sending, and more.

 • Discover more success stories.